facebookresearch/uco3d/README.md

 ===> TODO: Dataset GIF <===
 </center>

+## Main features
+- 170,000 videos scanning diverse objects from all directions.
+- Objects come from the LVIS taxonomy of ~1000 categories, grouped into 50 super-categories.
+- Each video is annotated with object segmentation, camera poses, and 3 types of point cloud.
+- The dataset newly contains a 3D Gaussian Splat reconstruction for each video.
+- Each scene contains a long and short caption obtained with a large video-language model.
+- Significantly improved annotation quality and size w.r.t.
+CO3Dv2

 # Download & Install

 The full dataset (processed version) takes **XXX GB of space**.
 We distribute it in chunks up to 20 GB.
 We provide an automated way of downloading and decompressing the data.

-First, run the install script that will take care of dependencies:
+First, run the install script that will also take care of dependencies:

 ```bash
 git clone git@github.com:facebookresearch/uco3d.git